Corporate Governance Statement

 Directors are required to notify the Board of any real or perceived conflicts of interest that may occur from time to time.
-The Board has adopted the use of formal standing notices in which they disclose any material personal interests they have and the relationship with the affairs of the Company.
+The Board has adopted the use of formal standing notices in which they disclose any material personal interests they have and the relationship with the affairs of the Group.
 Directors are required to provide an updated notice if they acquire any new material personal interests or if there is any change to the nature and extent of their previously disclosed interest.

 Reward and Remuneration